Turquoise Trail: Legends and Landscapes

 A circa 1893 building served this once booming mining town as a mercantile and saloon, is now home to Cerrillos Station, offering unique gifts, and arts & crafts.

 The Blackbird Saloon offers another taste of Cerrillos' storied history, serving food and drinks in a restored 1880s saloon.
-Or picnic in Cerrillos Hills State Park, where you can hike or bike along five miles of scenic trails to see abandoned turquoise mines and expansive vistas of the Galisteo basin.
+Or picnic in Cerrillos Hills State Park, where you can hike or bike along five miles of scenic trails to see abandoned mines and expansive vistas of the Galisteo basin.

 Wannabe cowboys and gals saddle up at the Broken Saddle Stables for horseback rides to Devil's Canyon or the Grand Central Silver Mine.
 Sunset rides add to the photo opportunities.
 What a great way to end a perfect day on the Turquoise Trail!